MicrosoftDocs/quantum-docs/articles/concepts-open-systems.md

 ∣0❭:     0.707107 +  0.000000 i  ==     ***********          [ 0.500000 ]     --- [  0.00000 rad ]
 ∣1❭:     0.707107 +  0.000000 i  ==     ***********          [ 0.500000 ]     --- [  0.00000 rad ]
 ```
+> [!NOTE]
+> Notice that the output may appear differently if you run the example in a Python notebook, as Jupyter notebook, instead of at the command line, as that interface understands how to forward HTML-based diagnostics from the IQ# kernel to the IPython kernel.

 The first row provides a comment with the IDs of the corresponding qubits in their significant order.
 The rest of the rows describe the probability amplitude of measuring the basis state vector $\ket{n}$ in both Cartesian and polar formats.
 In detail for the first row: